 To contact me – go to my contact me page!
 I would love to hear from you! x

 There is no greater honor as a hair and makeup artist than being asked to do the hair and makeup for the owner of a wedding venue, especially if it is a beautiful venue such as The Woodsfarm

-Carly, the most bubbly super achiever woman I have ever met, managed to get her wedding venue ready just on time for her’s and Martin’s wedding day.
+Carly, the most bubbly super achiever woman I have ever met, managed to get her wedding venue on the South Coast of NSW ready just in time for her’s and Martin’s wedding day.

 She looked so amazing!

-Unfortunately, it rained – but this did not dampen the joy they both shared – they even had photos on the beach!
+Unfortunately, it rained – but this did not dampen the joy they both shared – they even had photos on Vincentia beach!